 Without further ado, let’s jump right in and know why Diwali is celebrated and how it’s celebrated especially in India.

-Before knowing the reason and the method of celebrating the festival of lights, let’s find out the Diwali 2021 date.
-Deepavali usually falls on the twenty-first day from Dussehra.
-Dussehra 2021 is being celebrated on Friday, October 15.
-Counting 21 days from the Dussehra day will bring us to 5th November.
+Before knowing the reason and the method of celebrating the festival of lights, let’s find out the Diwali 2022 date.
+Dussehra 2022 is being celebrated on Wednesday, 5 October.
+And Deepavali 2022 is being celebrated from 24th to 26th October.

 Diwali always coincides with the Hindu months Ashwayuja and Kartika.
 It starts on the Trayodashi day of Ashwayuja month and extends until the second day of the bright half (first fortnight) of the Kartika masa (month).

 As told earlier Deepavali is celebrated for a period of 5 days, mostly in the North and eastern parts of India.
 In the South, Diwali is mostly celebrated for 3-4 days.

 The 1st day is Dhanteras or Dhana Trayodashi

 The 3rd day of Diwali celebrations is Lakshmi Pooja/Main Diwali

 The 5th day is Bhai Dooj/Bhaiya Dooj

 This year Dhanteras or Dhana Trayodashi is being celebrated on October 22nd 2022.
 Naraka Chaturdashi and Lakshmi Pooja are being celebrated on the same day which is October 24th 2022.
 Bali Pratipada/Annakut/Govardhan pooja falls on October 26th 2022.
 And Bhai Dooj is on the 26th of October.